 Home to exceptional music in the Cotswolds for over 40 years

-- 2014 Festival extended with an extra open-air concert
+- 2014 Festival extended with a new Open-air Folk Concert

 Guiting Power is a beautiful, rural village in the heart of the Gloucestershire Cotswold Hills and is within easy reach of nearby towns such as Cheltenham, Winchcombe, Stow-on-the-Wold, Broadway and Stratford-upon-Avon.